 A variety of tactics take spring walleyes, from three-way rigging to trolling crankbaits along the bottom.
 For Leer’s money, vertical jigging is hard to beat.
 “You can jig from an anchored position or while slipping down-current, using your trolling motor to keep the line vertical,” he says.

-Leer’s go-to leadheads include Northland Fishing Tackle’s Slurp!
-Jig, UV Whistler Jig and round-head RZ Jig.
+Leer’s go-to lead heads include Northland Fishing Tackle’s Slurp!
+Jig, UV Whistler Jig, and round-head RZ Jig.
 “These jigs hold live bait and plastics in place, and allow me to get a solid hookset,” he explains.
-“That being said, the relatively new Swivel-Head Jig is an up-and-coming choice.
-I like the way the jig’s rotating hook gives live bait and plastics more action than traditional fixed hooks.”

-Leer recommends tipping your jigs with a flavorful artificial trailer like Northland Fishing Tackle’s IMPULSE Paddle Minnow, Smelt Minnow or Ringworm.
+Leer recommends tipping your jigs with a flavorful artificial trailer like Northland Fishing Tackle’s IMPULSE Paddle Minnow, Smelt Minnow, or a soft plastic ringworm.
 “Three- to 5-inch baits give walleyes a target in the low-visibility conditions common in spring rivers,” says Leer.
 “For added scent and taste, skull-hook a fathead or shiner minnow on top of the plastic bait.”

-For best results, Leer advises keeping your jig strokes on the down low, especially early in the spring run.
+For best results, Leer advises keeping your jig strokes on the down-low, especially early in the spring run.
 “Slow and methodical lift-drop moves tight to bottom trump crazy ripping maneuvers,” he says.
-“Some days, holding the jig still, within an inch or two of bottom, gets the most bites.
-As the water warms up and walleyes gravitate to shallow water near the bank, pitch your jig toward shore and experiment with different dragging, swimming and pendulum presentations,” he says.
+“Some days, holding the jig still, within an inch or two of the bottom, gets the most bites.
+As the water warms up and walleyes gravitate to shallow water near the bank, pitch your jig toward shore and experiment with different dragging, swimming, and pendulum presentations,” he says.